 Not a slam dunk for paying media companies

 One of the big problems with public networks is that ‘quality of service’ systems needed to provide a preferential service don’t work all that well, so media companies may not get advantage they’ve paid for merely by having their web traffic prioritised.
 So ISPs maybe want to ensure differentiation by outright blocking of competitor sites or services.

 Infrastructure providers would have increased margins, which they may choose to build out better networks with; on the other hand they could just pocket the cash and give it to their shareholders.
 Consumers could be unmotivated to upgrade because their real-world online experience may not change positively.
 Mr Vaizey’s speech did not seem to tie infrastructure build-out to his proposed ’net neutrality free pass.
 It certainly isn’t going to help the mobile industry whose biggest challenge is NIMBY mast protestors and timid council planning panels.

 Secondly, David Cameron’s ambitious plans for digital start-ups in the UK would be adversely affected as these bootstrap operations would be throttled literally and figuratively in favour of established media businesses.
 What would be the incentive to set up a digital start-up business in the UK?

 Something has to be done about the country’s digital infrastructure.
 It is the good that the government recognises this, but like the Labour administration before it, the Lib/Con coalition repeatedly fails to grasp what needs to be done and how to do it.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.